 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Use a reinforced-steel lowboy roll-off for concrete slab tear-out, brick demo, asphalt millings, and clean dirt.
-Our lowboys handle up to 10,000 pounds per load on Saint Cloud routes without hitting USDOT weight limits.
-Two-to-three-foot side walls let skid steers and wheelbarrows load straight over the rim safely.
+Dense materials need a different container.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
+The 2-to-3-foot side walls let skid steers and wheelbarrows roll debris over the rim without breaking USDOT truck weight limits on Saint Cloud routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—no mixed wood, drywall, or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage that comes off the scale.
-You call the site super to size your container and dispatch the dumpster.
+Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—with no mixed drywall or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage.
+I coordinate every container and dumpster delivery after a quick call with the site super.

 Tonnage Limits and Weight Overage Policy